libgdx/packr/README.md

       Resources/
 ```

-You can futher modify the Info.plist to your liking, e.g. add icons, a bundle identifier etc.
+You can futher modify the Info.plist to your liking, e.g. add icons, a bundle identifier etc. If your `outdir` has the `.app` extension it will be treated as an application bundle by Mac OS X.

 Building
 ========